wistia/eks-ipv6-reset-example/README.md

 ### Reproduction Steps

-It may take a few steps to reproduce errors, but the observed behavior is that downloads stall out and eventually we receive a "connection reset by peer" error.
+It may take a few attempts to reproduce errors, but the observed behavior is that large simultaneous downloads stall out and eventually we receive a "connection reset by peer" error.

 #### Debian Slim Container